Published on January 28th, 2017 | by Josh Greenup0

 – Superstar Billy Graham, San Francisco 1971

-Ted had been declawed, his teeth had been pulled out and he was only fed vegetables, so he wasn’t quite as dangerous as he first sounds.
+Ted the Wrestling Bear had been declawed, his teeth had been pulled out and he was only fed vegetables, so he wasn’t quite as dangerous as it first sounds.
 Ted traveled with a carnival in his early years and when the carnival went bankrupt in the early 1950’s, he was adopted and trained by Dave McKigney (aka Gene Dubois, Wildman, Canadian Wildman and Bearman).

 On July 13, 1966, McKigney offered $3,000 to anyone who could pin Ted.
-The challenge was accepted and met by John Szigeti (a 36-year-old welder who wanted the money for truck repairs), who pinned Ted “for maybe 15 seconds” before McKigney pried him free.
+The challenge was accepted and met by John Szigeti (a 36-year-old welder who wanted the money for truck repairs), who pinned the wrestling bear “for maybe 15 seconds” before McKigney pried him free.
 McKigney and promoter Howard Darvin, in true carny form, refused to pay the prize, so Szigeti sued them in May 1968.

 In October 1970, Ted spent several days in the Lowndes County jail.
 That’s right, Ted went to jail.
 McKigney had offered a $1,500 prize to anyone who would wrestle Ted, which was accepted by a 350-pound construction worker named Ed Williams.
 Before the match, McKigney informed Williams that Ted had recently developed a poor disposition and could be dangerous, and so canceled the match.
 Williams accused him of skipping out on the deal and signed a writ of attachment.
 Ted was held as security and later released on $3,000 bail and a promise by McKigney to appear in court.